-The Board shall establish policies and set strategic directions for the activities of ComSoc technical committees.
+The Board shall establish policies and set strategic directions for the activities of ComSoc Technical Committees (TCs).
 The Board should provide inputs and guidance to Society products and services, in order to enhance the experience and engagement of both ComSoc members and non-ComSoc members with the Society.
 Members of these committees shall engage themselves in ComSoc products and services such as conferences, publications, standards and educational activities.
+Furthermore, this Board shall: